garylirocks/quickrefs/docker.markdown

   - allows communication among all Docker Daemons in a Swarm;
   - it is a 'swarm' scope driver: it extends itself to all daemons in the swarm (building on workers if needed);
   - allows multiple services in the swarm communicate to each other (regardless of origination or destination);
+  - **all the containers on all the nodes in the swarm get an ip of this overlay network, they can connect to each other**;

 - ingress